mgropp/pdfjumbler/README.md

 PdfJumbler requires a Java Runtime Environment (JRE).
 You can download one at <http://www.java.com>.
-(Linux users should use their package management system and install, for example, sun-java6-jre,
+(Linux users should use their package management system and install, for example, the packages `default-jre` and `libopenjfx-java`,
 MacOS usually comes with a preinstalled JRE).

 Windows users can simply download and run the